The Wombles: Background

-Elisabeth Beresford took her young children for a Boxing Day walk on Wimbledon Common, where her daughter Kate repeatedly mispronounced it as "Wombledon Common" ("Ma, isn't it great on Wombledon Common?"), sparking the idea of the Wombles in her mother's mind.
+Elisabeth Beresford took her young children for a Boxing Day walk on Wimbledon Common, where her daughter Kate repeatedly mispronounced it as "Wombledon Common", sparking the idea of the Wombles in her mother's mind.
 On getting home, Beresford wrote down the idea and started developing the characters and storylines.
 She developed most of her Womble characters around members of her family, and named them after places the family had associations with.

 Plot aspects

 Physical characteristics

 Wombles are essentially burrowing animals.
 Beresford's original book describes them as "a bit like teddy bears to look at but they have real claws and live beneath Wimbledon Common".
-As they mostly live in long-established burrows, they rarely use their claws even for digging.
+As they mostly live in long-established burrows, they rarely use their claws, even for digging.
 Their size and physical appearance has changed somewhat over the years: in the original editions of the books, Wombles are pictured as bear-like and between 3 and 5 feet (about 1–1.5 metres) in height, making them only slightly smaller than adult humans.
 This changed with the TV series, in which they were portrayed as being about knee-high to humans, with pointy snouts like those of hedgehogs.
-In the book and film Wombling Free they are described as "short, fat, and furry", roughly between three or four feet (about 1 metre) in height.
+In the book and film Wombling Free, they are described as "short, fat, and furry", roughly between three or four feet (about 1 metre) in height.

 Wombles are herbivores and are very fond of mushrooms.
-They eat a variety of plants, fungi, and tree products that human beings cannot (or will not) eat, so daisy buns, moss pie, acorn juice, fir-cone soufflé, elm bark casserole and grass bread sandwiches are part of the Womble menu – augmented by any food left behind on the Common by human beings.
+They eat a variety of plants, fungi, and tree products that human beings cannot (or will not) eat, so daisy buns, moss pie, acorn juice, fir-cone soufflé, elm bark casserole, and grass bread sandwiches are part of the Womble menu – augmented by any food left behind on the Common by human beings.
 All Wombles are strong swimmers and can even survive for long periods in ice-cold water.
 Several sub-species of Womble are revealed throughout the books: the Loch Ness Monster is actually part of a clan of water Wombles and the yeti of the Himalayas are giant snow-white Wombles.
-Wombles have a sixth sense which allows them to sense green spaces and wildlife: this is first mentioned in the Wandering Wombles but developed to a keen long-range telepathic sense by Dalai Gartok Womble in The Wombles Go Round The World.
+Wombles have a sixth sense that allows them to sense green spaces and wildlife: this is first mentioned in the Wandering Wombles but developed to a keen long-range telepathic sense by Dalai Gartok Womble in The Wombles Go Round The World.

-Wombles are long-lived.
-In The Wombles, Great Uncle Bulgaria recalls being "a young Womble" at the time of Queen Victoria's coronation in 1837.
-In the feature-length special World Wide Womble Day Great Uncle Bulgaria's 300th birthday is celebrated.